Hsu-Che-Wei/scKB/README.md

 scKB -f /dir/to/fastq/files -i /dir/to/output/index/file/cDNA_introns_10xv3.idx -d /dir/to/output/intermediate/files -s 10xv3 -t 8 -w dir/to/whitelist/file/10xv3_whitelist.txt -n /dir/to/output/gene/cell/matrix
 ```

 **Under the directory that you submit to -f, make sure that you have sequences of at least one run (I1, R1 and R2 gzipped fastq).
+Multiple runs of the same sample should be put under the same directory.
 Each run of scKB will call the gene-cell matrix for one sample.**

 **Here we only provide example for 10X version 3 chemistry, and only provide the whitelist files for 10X version 2 and version 3.**